 Type B dissection can often be treated with medication.
 Type A dissection typically requires surgery.

 You’ll receive drugs to relieve your pain.
 Morphine is often used for pain.
 You’ll also get medication to lower your blood pressure.
 Beta-blockers are usually used for this.

 The torn section of your aorta is removed and replaced with a synthetic graft.
 If one of your heart valves has been damaged, this will also be replaced.

-If you have a Type A dissection, emergency surgery before the aorta ruptures gives you a good chance of surviving and recovering.
-Once your aorta has ruptured your chances of survival are only 50 percent—so early detection is essential.
-A Type B dissection is usually manageable in the long term with medication and careful monitoring.
+If you have a type A dissection, emergency surgery before the aorta ruptures gives you a good chance of surviving and recovering.
+Once your aorta has ruptured, your chances of survival are 50 percent.
+Early detection is essential.
+A type B dissection is usually manageable in the long term with medication and careful monitoring.

-If you have a condition that increases your risk of aortic dissection, such as atherosclerosis, it is important that your doctor monitor the width of your aorta every year.
+If you have a condition that increases your risk of aortic dissection, such as atherosclerosis, it’s important that your doctor monitors the width of your aorta every year.
 If your aorta grows beyond a certain width, you may need to have the abnormal section replaced to prevent a dissection.